Avoider-Enforcer game: Comparison to Maker-Breaker games

 The winning condition of an Avoider-Enforcer game is exactly the opposite of the winning condition of the Maker-Breaker game on the same $\mathcal{F}$.
 Thus, the Avoider-Enforcer game is the Misère game variant of the Maker-Breaker game.
 However, there are counter-intuitive differences between these game-types.

 For example, consider the biased version of the games, in which the first player takes p elements each turn and the second player takes q elements each turn (in the standard version p=1 and q=1).
 Maker-Breaker games are bias-monotonic: taking more elements is always an advantage.
 Formally, if Maker wins the (p:q) Maker-Breaker game, then he also wins the (p+1:q) game and the (p:q-1) game.
 Avoider-Enforcer games are not bias-monotonic: taking more elements is not always a disadvantage.
 For example, consider a very simple Avoider-Enforcer game where the losing sets are {w,x} and {y,z}.
 Then, Avoider wins the (1:1) game, Enforcer wins the (1:2) game and Avoider wins the (2:2) game.

 There is a monotone variant of the (p:q) Avoider-Enforcer game-rules, in which Avoider has to pick at least p elements each turn and Enforcer has to pick at least q elements each turn; this variant is bias-monotonic.

 Partial avoidance

-Similarly to Maker-Breaker games, Avoider-Enforcer games too have fractional generalizations.
+Similarly to Maker-Breaker games, Avoider-Enforcer games also have fractional generalizations.

 Suppose Avoider needs to avoid taking at least a fraction t of the elements in any winning-set (i.e., take at most 1-t of the elements in any set), and Enforcer needs to prevent this, i.e., Enforcer needs to take less than a fraction t of the elements in some winning-set.
 Define the constant: $c_t := (2t)^t \cdot (2-2t)^{1-t} = 2 \cdot t^t \cdot (1-t)^{1-t}$(in the standard variant, $t=1, c_t\to 2$).